Introduction

 Supported OS

 Currently debian-based operation systems supported.
 Tested on Ubuntu and Debian.
+Theoretically if should work on MacOS also.

 Supported Odoo versions